IgniteUI/help-topics/topics/03_Mobile Controls/Button/01_Adding Button.md

 To complete the procedure, you need to do the following:

 -   Create an MVC Mobile application
--   Reference the Ignite UI MVC wrappers assembly
+-   Reference the %%ProductName%% MVC wrappers assembly

 ## Steps